 Exhibition and and discussion by Fernando Lara and Luis E. Carranza featuring case studies of Modern Latin American architecture in graphics and video projection

-Brazilian musician, Magali, and founder of Samba New York, percussionist, and ethnomusicologist, Philip Galinsky, perform with the U-M Vencedores Samba Band in the FestiFools and FoolMoon festivals.
+The Brazil Initiative at LACS brings Brazilian musician, Magali, and founder of Samba New York, percussionist, and ethnomusicologist, Philip Galinsky to campus to perform with the U-M Vencedores Samba Band.
+Click above to watch Magali and Philip walk through the instruments of the Samba and talk about the history of this music.

 The legendary musician and Brazil's Minister of Culture, Gilberto Gil, returns to the University of Michigan for a talk and a concert.